diwashrestha/diwash_shrestha/content/authors/admin/_index.md

 - Principal Investigators
 ---

 Greetings 🙏 👋 !
 I am Diwash Shrestha, a seasoned data scientist and AI practitioner who is passionate about using analytics and machine learning to drive meaningful business results.
 I bring a unique perspective to each project I work on, thanks to my extensive experience in data-driven software development and diverse background in a variety of industries.
 My expertise includes data analysis, insight generation, and the creation of sophisticated machine learning models, all to provide value to my clients and drive results.

+Whether it's through reading books or exploring new tools and techniques, I'm always looking for ways to broaden my knowledge and skills in the ever-changing field of data science and AI.
 When I'm not working, I like to learn about 📚 history, play 🕹️ video games, and 🖍️ keep up with emerging technologies and industry trends.